LordAizen1/MonsterRPG-Starter/README.md

 My first basic Monster RPG game using JavaScript.
-A part of my Full Stack Web Development learning process.
+I wanted to try out JavaScript to learn more about it.